kkkrackpot/lobsterdao-perks/README.md

 - Entry closed.
 - Access to the beta test app, an airdrop of
 360 testnet $ACRE tokens per Lobster address.
+In February 2022 mainnet $ACRE was distributed proportionally to NFT count and staking activities.

 ### Mean Finance
 - https://mean.finance/